-We try to keep waiting-time short.
-You should hear ‘yay’ or ‘nay’ within four weeks, and expect to see your work published within two to three months of acceptance.
-There is only one editor though, and she only has one pair of eyes, you please bear with her.
+We try to keep waiting-time short, but because of increased submissions, the current waiting time between submission and publication is around twenty weeks.
+There is only one editor and she unfortunately only has one pair of eyes, so please bear with her.
 Sometimes she needs to leave the safety of her desk.

 IS&T was founded by Salt author Charles Christian in 2007 as a platform for new poetry and short prose, and experimental work in digital media.
 Charles ran the site single-handedly, publishing new work every day till 2010, when now sole editor, poet and artist Helen Ivory came on board as Deputy Editor.

 On 31st March 2012, IS&T migrated from the now defunct Blog Harbor site, to this WordPress one.
 We were able to bring most of the five years worth of of work with us, but unfortunately some of the older posts are frozen in time, in the Courier font, or have morphed into other fonts.
 Apologies for the untidiness – this irritates us no end!

 Who is IS&T?

 Helen Ivory started as Deputy Editor at IS&T in 2010, and is now sole editor.
 She was born in Luton but now lives Norwich with her husband, the poet Martin Figura where they run the live-lit organization Cafe Writers.